-In the last article, we introduced you the Fermat’s principle of least time for light rays and made the bold claim that we will be teaching the entire ray optics with just this single principle at the core.
-And till now, we have stuck to our promise.Using Fermat’s principle of least time we have been able to prove two wonderful laws: rectilinear propagation of light and laws of reflection.
+In the last article, we introduced you to Fermat’s principle of least time for light rays to learn the entire ray optics at the core.
+Using Fermat’s principle of least time, we have been able to prove two laws: rectilinear propagation of light and laws of reflection.

-- A ray passing through the centre of curvature retraces its path after reflection from the mirror.
+- A ray passing through the centre of curvature retraces its path after the reflection from the mirror.

-- A ray parallel to the principal axis passes through a special point called focus of the spherical mirror after reflection.
+- A ray parallel to the principal axis passes through a special point called the focus of the spherical mirror after reflection.